-They didn’t follow Moses out of Egypt, they didn’t walk through the Red Sea floor, nor did they promise God they would do everything written in the book of the Law (see Exodus 19:8, 24:3).
-But they still believed in God.
+They didn’t follow Moses out of Egypt, they didn’t walk through the muck of the bottom of the sea, nor did they promise God they’d do everything written in the book of the Law (see Exodus 19:8, 24:3).
+Yet they still believed in God.
 They had faith.
 Faith is what has always justified a person, not the Law, but that subject is for another day (see Romans 1:17, Galatians 3:11, Hebrews 10:38).

 Just look at what Jesus said to these fools who were cashing in on the Law of Moses by setting up shop in the Gentiles’ section of the temple:

 And as he taught them, he said, “Is it not written: ‘My house will be called a house of prayer for all nations‘?
 But you have made it ‘a den of robbers.’”
 (Mark 11:17)

 Christ was quoting two of their own prophets from their own scriptures–Jeremiah and Isaiah!
 I could picture Him yelling at them:

 He was mad.
 Very mad.
 His own people, their own sacred writings which foretold about God including the Gentiles too, they were stomping on that.
 They would rather make money off the need for animals than realize Jesus would remove that need forever in Himself which would bring in everyone (see Hebrews 10:4,10-14, John 1:29, 19:30, Galatians 3:28).